matomo-org/developer-documentation/docs/5.x/spa-tracking.md

 ### Heatmap & Session Recording

 To support single-page websites and web applications out of the box, [Heatmap](https://matomo.org/docs/heatmaps/) & [Session Recording](https://matomo.org/docs/session-recording/) will automatically detect a new page view when you call the `trackPageView` method.
 This applies if you call `trackPageView` several times without an actual page reload.
-Matomo will after each call of `trackPageView` stop the recording of any activities and re-evaluate based on the new URL whether if it should record activities for the new page or not.
+Matomo will stop the recording of any activities after each call of `trackPageView` and re-evaluate whether it should record activities for the new page based on the new URL.

 If you have a single-page website and you use `trackPageView` for any other purposes than an actual page view, it is recommended to disable the default behaviour using this method and let Heatmap & Session Recording explicitly know when there is a new page view by calling the two methods `disableAutoDetectNewPageView` and `setNewPageView`.